 He joined Cheetah because, while development initiatives do generate localized successes, he understands that it will take the enormous capital mobilization of the private sector to effectively address poverty and development issues.
 He believes that impact entrepreneurship is the solution to lifting a billion smallholders out of poverty and generating lasting social and environmental development.

-Country Manager, Cheetah Development Tanzania and Malawi
+Country Manager, Cheetah Development Tanzania

 Jerry began his career in IT system administration and development for the Tanzania national airline, where he developed their online booking engine and website.
 He learned the value of multi-tasking and problem-solving, but especially of working with people to transform an idea into a tangible reality.
 His early leadership experience also includes managing a staff of 40 people at a bakery.

 He joined Cheetah to use these leadership and problem-solving skills to make a direct difference for the poor of his country.
 Giving back is part of his personal philosophy, so he was excited that Cheetah Development values this, too.

 Jerry was born and raised in Tanzania, and has his BS in Software Engineering from Aptech.